ToxPuro/astaroth/acc-runtime/README.md

 ## Known issues

-  * The final function call of a kernel gets dropped due to an unknown reason.
+  * The final function call of a kernel gets sometimes dropped due to an unknown reason.
 For instance:
   ```
   Kernel kernel() {
     ...
     device_function(...) // This call is not present in `user_kernels.h`
   }
   ```
+  If you're able to reproduce this, please create a bitbucket issue with the incorrectly translated DSL code.

 # The Astaroth Domain-Specific Language